pcrumley/IseultServer/README.md

 to the various clusters where your data may be saved.

 You must locally host the server on at each place where you have simulation data you would like to access.
-The server should be only locally hosted.
+The server should be only locally hosted with port-forwarding to access from your computer.
 To start the server, download the git directory to a folder in a location where you have read access to simulation data.

 To run the server on tigressdata, cd to the directory and type
 ```bash